 Where truth got in the way of my previous story was that I did find what I believe may be an authentic Russian tea recipe that goes beyond the terse opinion of my beloved Russian matron.
 It is not instant, of course, and it contains one rather alarming and unexplained ingredient, but I had to try it.

-I found it on the Russian or Alaskan tea pages of our Cooking Alaskan by Alaskans book, which I touched on in the last article.
+I found it on the Russian or Alaskan tea pages of our Cooking Alaskan by Alaskans book (paid link), which I touched on in the last article.
 Returning to that section to check for spice amounts, I read that this particular recipe, along with two others, came from the Alaska State Museum, reprinted from 100 Years in the Kitchen, Juneau.
 While I can find no information on that title, Cooking Alaskan was published in 1983.
 Since the book referred to had to have been published sometime before that, the 100 years of the title could easily place the recipe in question within reach of 1867, the year of Alaska’s transfer from Russia to the U.S.